About me

 I am an Affiliated Member of the Centre for Philosophy of Memory in Grenoble, where I led the Objectual Memory project as a Marie Skłodowska-Curie Individual Fellow from 2021–2024.

-I'm also Chair of the Steering Committee of the Philosophy of Memory Organisation.
+I also serve as Chair of the Philosophy of Memory Organisation steering committee.

 My principal interests are in the philosophy of mind/cognitive science, but these have sometimes taken me into epistemology and the philosophy of language.
 My recent work explores interactions between memory, perceptual experience, and singular thought (or reference).